Thousands of Sri Lankans celebrate New Year at anti-government protest site | Politics

 Thousands of Sri Lankans celebrate New Year at anti-government protest site

+But this year, Jayaratne and her family were at a tent camp in Sri Lanka's commercial capital Colombo, where thousands of people are protesting against the government's handling of a devastating economic crisis.
 Demonstrations have raged across Sri Lanka for weeks as people angered by prolonged power cuts and shortages of fuel and medicine demand President Gotabaya Rajapaksa's resignation.
-Jayaratne, 38, said she left home with her husband and two young sons around dawn and travelled for more than an hour to reach the protest site in Colombo located near Rajapaksa's office, which has been named "Gota-Go Village" by some.

 - Country: